 with theoretical and ethical questions on the role of the exception in the making of the

 Geographical Extension of Free Trade Zones as Trade Liberalization: A Numerical Simulation Approach - Chi-Yung Ng, John Whalley, CESifo Working Paper Series No. 1147.
-Abstract: We consider progressive geographical expansion of free trade zones within countries as a form of trade liberalization and compare observationally equivalent liberalization involving changes in the coverage of a free trade zone for a fixed tariff rate, and tariff reductions applying to all trade if there are no free trade zones in the country (in the sense of generating similar changes in trade volumes).
-Our work is motivated by China's approach to service trade liberalization in banking and other areas of progressive additions of cities to automatic licence treatment for foreign entities.
+Abstract: We consider progressive geographical expansion of free trade zones within countries as a form of trade liberalization and compare observationally equivalent liberalization involving changes in the coverage of a free trade zone for a fixed tariff rate, and tariff reductions applying to all trade if there are no free trade zones in the country.
 We use numerical simulation methods to compare conventional national tariff reductions to trade liberalization achieved through the geographical expansion of free trade zones in terms of welfare impacts.
-Either the size of the free trade zone with a fixed tariff, or the tariff rate given the size of the free trade zone can be endogenously determined so as to yield observational equivalence in the sense of trade volume impacts across trade policy changes.
-Numerical policy analyses using a conventional tariff-equivalent ad valorem modeling approach to evaluate the impacts of liberalizing geographical barriers can thus be highly misleading.
 We explore both pure exchange and with production cases, and relate our discussion to earlier literature on free trade zones.

 Free trade zones, tariffs and the real exchange rate, Bharat R. Hazari and Pasquale M. Sgro.
 Journal Open Economies Review, Issue Volume 7, Number 3 / July, 1996.
 School of Economics, Faculty of Management, Deakin University.

-Abstract This article examines the consequences of changes in final and intermediate good tariffs on structural adjustment, urban unemployment, and the real exchange rate in the presence of a free trade zone (FTZ) and foreign capital in the host country.
+Abstract This article examines the consequences of changes in final and intermediate good tariffs on structural adjustment, urban unemployment, and the real exchange rate in the presence of a free trade zone and foreign capital in the host country.
 The location of the free trade zone and the disaggregation of the economy allows us to examine the consequences of a tariff change on regional incomes.
-It is shown that as a consequence of a tariff change the urban and rural incomes need not necessarily move in the same direction (hence the potential for rural and urban conflict in policy making).

 An Evolving Role For The World's Free-Trade Zones

 Overview: Free-trade zones are among the most versatile, and under-used, devices available for saving on duties, taxes, and other costs involved with global trade.
 However, the rules and benefits vary widely from country to country.
 Free Trade Zone came into wide usage around the globe after World War II as a way to encourage foreign investment, mostly in Third World countries.
-It supports free trade without all of the infrastructure and politics that multilateral agreements require.
-Therefore, free-trade zones and similar initiatives continue to advance the cause of globalization.
+Free-trade zones and similar initiatives continue to advance the cause of globalization.
 Developing countries need foreign investment to create jobs and a manufacturing base.
-At the same time, the worlds manufacturing companies need incentives and cost-cutting advantages to compete globally.
 Free-trade zones will always play a role.